launch-io/launch.io/docs/api/useLaunch.md

 Contains the application launch actions across all services provided.
 You can access launch actions via the name of the service along with the associating action.
 For example, `actions.[ServiceName].[LaunchAction]`.
 These actions may take a `payload` `object`.

-`launch` **function**

-Takes the return value from invoking a launch action associated with the service action.
-In turn, the service function will fire and this will update state and re-render your React components.
-For example, `launch(actions.[ServiceName].[LaunchAction](payload))`

 ### Example

 ```javascript